dtrierweiler19/dtrierweiler19.github.io/data/resume.md

 <h3>Illinois College <small>2015-Present</small></h3>
 <p><strong>Digital Services Librarian</strong> <br>
 <ul>
 <li>Digital scholarship reasearch and project management, library systems and database administration, acts as an ongoing liason for the Illinois State Academic Library Consortium and e-resource vendors.
-Seeks and pursues external grant and funding opportunities such as the <a href="http://cic.edu/News-and-Publications/Independent-Newsletter/PI-2015/Pages/Shared-Shelf.aspx" target="_blank">Council for Independent Colleges Consortium of Digital Resources for Teaching and Research</a> performs technical troubleshooting, serves on college commitees and special task forces, and other duties as needed.
+Seeks and pursues external grant and funding opportunities such as the <a href="http://cic.edu/News-and-Publications/Independent-Newsletter/PI-2015/Pages/Shared-Shelf.aspx" target="_blank">Council for Independent Colleges Consortium of Digital Resources for Teaching and Research</a> Additionally performs technical troubleshooting, serves on college commitees and special task forces, and other duties as needed.
 </ul>

 <h3>Chase Lane Consulting Services <small>2014 - 2015</small></h3>